sanoy-si/doom-blocker-backend/README.md

-This has all the code from different parts of the chrome extension.
+This has all the code from different parts of this chrome extension project.

-Some folders are for the landing page, some are for the code for the chrome extension itself.
+Mostly what is needed is the backend (to run server side), the extension code itself, and the landing page.

-Mostly what is needed is the backend (to run server side), the extension code itself, and the landing page
+The "other stuff" section isn't really important.